Leslie Soule

 all goes bad and stuff is kept way past its expiration date.

-on my plate.
-She’s gotten better about that over the years, but
+plate.
+She’s gotten better about that over the years, but she

 whatever.
 If I don’t like something, I’ll just throw it away